brianlow/lego-color/README.md

 ![lego pieces with color predictions](docs/purples.jpg)

-## Model

-* 99% top 1 accuracy on the validation set
-* Most failures are on really dark images
-* Only trained on white paper backgrounds, solid color parts
-* Trained ~190 epochs but best reach around ~75, 15s per epoch on P5000

 ## Dataset

 * 42 colors, including most/all of the common colors
 * real photos on white printer paper
+* labeled with Rebrickable.com color ids
 * high confidence they are tagged correctly
-  * parts are from two mostly pristine sets, so most color have some unique parts
+  * parts are from two mostly pristine sets
+  * most colors have some unique parts so I am confident that are labeled correctly
   * [10713-1 Creative Suitcase](https://rebrickable.com/sets/10713-1/creative-suitcase/#parts)
   * [11011-1 Bricks and Animals](https://rebrickable.com/sets/11011-1/bricks-and-animals/?inventory=1#parts)